 We offer a complete range of hollow bar and self-drilling soil nails and strands, solid bar and double corrosion protection ground anchors, installed using tracked or wheeled Soilmec and Casagrande drilling rigs.

 In-situ soils are stabilised with soil nails, which are an array of grouted bars, made from steel, stainless steel, or glass fibre.
 Soil nails are installed using a wide range of methods where access and restricted working dictate the method adopted.
 Drilling and grouting is the most common technique adopted as it is suited to a wide range of ground conditions.

-Soil nails are more suited to cohesive soils and are solid steel bars drilled into slopes with grout flush or inserted into pre-drilled holes and grouted into place.
-Hollow bar self-drilling soil nails are screwed into the ground with grout pumped down their centre to fix them into place.
+Solid steel bars are drilled into slopes with grout flush or inserted into pre-drilled holes and grouted into place.
+Hollow bar self-drilling soil nails are screwed into the ground with grout pumped down their center to fix them into place.
 A steel plate is attached to the end of the nail and mesh attached to hold the slope face.

 Soil nails are more suited to cohesive soils.
 Soil nails tend to work best when installed in granular materials but are also commonly employed in soft rocks and stiff clays.
 They are ideal for sites which are difficult to access because the rigs that are utilised are usually smaller.